 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Get emergency medical help if you have signs of an allergic reaction to Totect: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 easy bruising, unusual bleeding;

 sore throat, cough, trouble breathing; or

 bruising, swelling, warmth, redness, oozing, or bleeding of any surgical incision.

-Less serious Totect side effects may include:
+Common Totect side effects may include: